SuffolkLITLab/prompts/README.md

 Use the inputs after a template's name and body to set parameters.
 If you use the _Post-run Behavior_ to send one template's output to another template, the first templat's output can be read by the second template via the `{{passThrough}}` variable.
 If this value is valid JSON, you can access individual elements by calling specific keys (e.g., `{{passThrough["key name"]}}`.
 When using the "DYNAMIC" setting for _Post-run Behavior_ the prompt found in `{{passThrough["next"]}}` will be triggered.

 For a crash course on how everything fits together, you can read through this set of [sample templates](#sample-tempaltes) below in order.
-When looking at some templates, you will see comments between `[#` and `#]`.
-Such comments will not appear in the final prompts and are there to provide notes to template authors.
 For more detail, read the next section [Prompt Execution](#prompt-execution).

 Note: You can explore and contribute to our [library of templates](templates) (pre-written template files you can upload here).